top of page

 The Importance of Beauty: An Interview with Melanie Dal Canton (Founder of MDC)

 Being a singer-songwriter myself, I’m on a constant search for other contemporary voices.
 When listening to other artists, I look to be inspired, touched, and challenged.
+The first time I heard Keren Ann’s music was during my music studies.

 A photo of Keren Ann & Roni Alter